qq3g7bad/shtracer/README.md

 ## 🥅 Goal

-* Make the requirement traceability matrix (RTM) through markdown formatted text files.
+* Make the requirements traceability matrix (RTM) through markdown formatted text files.
 * Use only normal shell scripts and no other programs.

 ## ⚽ Getting started